Gain Insight and Understanding to Teach

-- Learn to teach people - in a school, as a teachers aid or instructor, as a private tutor, in a workplace, or anywhere!
+- Learn to teach people - in a school, as a teachers aid or instructor, as a private tutor, a coach, in a workplace, or anywhere!

 - Understand how people learn: discover the psychology of learning